Little Bag Buddy

 Little Bag Buddy Vol. II - Home Bags back cover: woven tote exploded view with handle stitching and material callouts

 Most carry literature is about bags you choose.
 This volume is about bags that arrive: the drawer to the right of the fridge, the hook on the back of the broom-closet door, the stash that no one curated but still teaches material behavior under load.
+Its trash tier extends that reading to engineered can liners, contractor film, and compostable or biocompostable alternatives.

 Table of Contents